 Secondly, validated HTML design is most likely to find the greatest amount of acceptance if you are keen on ensuring that your web application renders perfectly in every single browser.
 There are exceptions to this of course, but by and large, it’s a good habit to keep your code as close to the W3C standards as possible without expending too much effort on the process.

 The bottom line is that even though most modern browsers and most websites do not strictly adhere to W3C valid code, the fact that a certain standard exists makes it easier for regular programmers like us.
 It ensures that no given browser is able to dominate the world of web standards by implementing its own unique HTML rules.
 And that is good for the entire web.

 Did you know?
-BrowseEmAll can analyze your HTML and CSS to find browser specific issues.
-In lack of a better name (and imagination) we call it cross-browser report.
+BrowseEmAll can analyze your HTML and CSS to find browser-specific issues.
+In lack of a better name (and imagination), we call it a cross-browser report.
 Would like to see an example?

 Like what you see?
 Download and try BrowseEmAll today!